30

 I’m still reflecting on why my voice catches in my throat in these situations.

-“I don’t want to be thought of as an activist or self righteous”
+• “I don’t want to be thought of as an activist or self righteous”

-“I want to come across grounded and practical and competent”
+• “I want to come across grounded and practical and competent

-“I don’t want to be a fiery or intense person”
+• “I don’t want to be a fiery or intense person”

-But I was thinking about it recently and actually, the people I really respect most in life are all idealists.
-And I love fire.
+People may tell you to hold on to your idealism in conference keynotes, but when push comes to shove most of us of us role model the opposite.
+But I was thinking about it recently and the people I really respect most are all idealists with fire and I love them for it.
 They’re not always easy to get along with but man they are definitely living their biggest lives.

-My father in law (whose idealism does not always make for easy dinner table conversation when he does not agree with you, but): One of his biggest shticks is that the smartest people with the most privilege need to work on the biggest problems for society.
+• My father in law (whose idealism does not always make for easy dinner table conversation when he does not agree with you, but): One of his biggest shticks is that the smartest people with the most privilege need to work on the biggest problems for society.

-That how you made an honest living is what really matters.
-That there is no glory in making big bucks pushing paper and creating no value.
+• That there is no glory in making big bucks pushing paper and creating no value.

-One of my previous employers: He wasn’t easy to work with but man — the guy had fire.
-I think everyone could tell it wasn’t about dollars and cents or shareholder value, the guy believed.
-And I really respected that.
+• One of my previous employers: He wasn’t easy to work with but man — the guy had fire.

 Anyway, the way I come to terms with all of this is

-Many people won’t agree or empathize with your belief.
-And so you’ll just have to live with a lack of approval.
+• Many people won’t agree or empathize with your belief.

-Naked idealism is crotchety: It requires packaging.
+• Naked idealism is crotchety: It requires packaging.

-In its original, emotive form, idealism is not consumer-friendly.
+• In its original, emotive form, idealism is not consumer-friendly.

-But when successfully packaged, it can remind people that they could reach for more.
+• But when successfully packaged, it can remind people that they could reach for more.

 -